CawaAlreadyTaken/uni.advanced_programming.project/doc/AP-protocol_0.1.md

 When B receives the packet, it sees that the next hop is E and sends the packet to it.

+When E receives the packet, it sees that the next hop is F and sends the packet to it.

-When F receives the packet, it sees that the next hop is F and sends the packet to it.
+When F receives the packet, it sees that the next hop is D and sends the packet to it.

 When D receives the packet, it sees there are no more hops so it must be the final destination: it can thus process the packet.